charlio23/Didactic-Fiesta/README.md

 - Lots of love

 # Acknowledgements
-I would like to thank myself for the implementation of this project.
+I would like to thank Cesc Folch for the implementation of this project.
+  *Sponsored by conversordeletras.com* ⓒ